cs2113-s25/cs2113-s25.github.io/wrkshts/J2-wrksht.md

 The intern should have Employee as its parent class, with an additional `Date` field called `employmentExpiration`.

 Additional type left as an exercise to the reader.

+### q

+Give an example of a case where it would make sense to have a `public static` field.

+#### s

+Something like a mathematical constant, such as pi, could be declared as such and then called on something like the math class: `Math.pi` without the need to create an object.
+(In this instance we would also probably want to declare the field `final`, which means its value cannot be modified after it is initialized.)